echen333/cp-workshop/1_setup.md

 ## Run Hello World Locally

-1. Create a new file in any directory in Sublime Text.
+1. Create a new cpp file and paste the following code into it.

    ```cpp
    #include <bits/stdc++.h>